burakgiray/webpage/content/authors/admin/_index.md

 I am a postdoctoral researcher at [Hertie School](https://www.hertie-school.org/en/research/faculty-and-researchers/profile/person/giray)'s Centre for International Security and a visiting researcher at the Department of Peace and Conflict Research, [Uppsala University](https://www.katalog.uu.se/profile/?id=N23-371).
-My postdoctoral project **''Peacekeeping Dynamics and Local Support Mining and Analyzing Tweets from Conflict Countries''** and my research stay in Sweden are funded by German Academic Exchange Service (DAAD).
+My postdoctoral project **"Peacekeeping Dynamics and Local Support Mining and Analyzing Tweets from Conflict Countries"** and my research stay in Sweden are funded by German Academic Exchange Service (DAAD).

 I hold a Ph.D. in Political Science at the [University of Houston](https://www.uh.edu/class/political-science/graduate/job-candidates/).
 My main research areas include UN interventions in conflicts, the supply-side, effectiveness and legitimacy of UN peacekeeping operations, and the durability of peace settlements.

-In my dissertation, **''UN Peacekeeping Operations: Conflicting Interests and Effectiveness''**, I study how divergent interests of troop-providers affect the overall success of UN peacekeeping missions.
+In my dissertation, **"UN Peacekeeping Operations: Conflicting Interests and Effectiveness"**, I study how divergent interests of troop-providers affect the overall success of UN peacekeeping missions.